Click here for an explanation of the components that make up your water bill.

 - None of these apply to you?
 If you and your neighbors are experiencing the same problem, there may be an outage in your area.
 Contact a Customer Service Representative to report it.

-My meter is covered with dirt and looks like it can’t be read.
-Are you estimating my usage?
 No, we typically do not estimate our customers’ use.
 If you have opened your water meter box and have seen the meter covered with dirt, you may think that your meter is no longer being read.
 Don’t worry, we’re still reading your meter and your monthly water bill is reflecting your actual use.
 The reason that there is dirt on your meter is that we now receive meter reads by radio.
 You still have the same mechanical meter as in the past, but now a little radio sends us hourly “snapshots” of the reading on the meter.
 (If for some reason your radio is not transmitting this data, we will manually read your meter once a month until the radio is replaced.)
 Our meters are not “smart” like the ones you may have heard about in the news.
 Ours do not calculate and are not digital smart meters.

-How do I shut off my water on my property?
 When a line breaks or during repairs, shutting off your water quickly and effectively can save you money and avoid damage to your home.
 Generally, there are three places to turn water off.

 - At the appliance.
 Like the sink or toilet, there is a small valve that can be quickly turned off.
 Be careful!
 They are not meant for frequent use.
 If not used in a while turning these valves may cause a leak or worse, break the valve.